tamaskovacs0408/udemy_react_course/section-router/README.md

 ### NavLink

 The other way to navigate between pages is the `NavLink` component.
-It's a better way, when we using a navigation bar, because we can set active style for the active links.
+It's a better way, when we using a navigation bar, because **we can set active style for the active links**.
 It's `className` works like a normal className, but you can also pass it a function to customize the classNames applied based on the active and pending state of the link.
 The `isActive` and the `isPending` are coming from the `React Router Dom`.

 ```js
 <NavLink